Ummesalma21/Extractors-SQLite_Transactions/report.md

 As data size grows, B-tree pages can split and the tree height can increase.
 This increases page-cache pressure and page I/O. The batch-size experiment also shows that commit overhead can dominate small transactions: the same `2000` inserted rows produced much more overhead at batch size `1` than at batch size `2000`.

-### Crash During Transaction

-The crash-recovery result shows the writer was killed before `COMMIT`, a rollback journal was present, and the final row count after reopen was `0`.
-This is the expected atomicity behavior for an uncommitted transaction.

 ### Concurrent Writers / Lock Contention

 SQLite uses a single-writer model.
 The `pagerLockDb` traces show lock acquisition and escalation during writes.
 WAL can improve reader/writer overlap, but it does not allow multiple simultaneous writers.